slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page attributeTypeIDs | int | Attribute ID is one of the filter parameter is a integer data type attributeTypes | string | Attribute Types is for the project detail type
+PageSize | int | The number of results per page attributeTypeIds | int | Attribute ID is one of the filter parameter is a integer data type attributeTypes | string | Attribute Types is for the project detail type

 ### 2. Compound API Table

 This section guides you through the process of fetching data from the Compound table using the dedicated API endpoint.
-The endpoint offers the flexibility to retrieve all data from the Compound table or selectively acquire information by including Compound IDs, Compound Type IDs, Compound Status IDs, Compound Names, External Identifiers, or CAS Numbers.
+The endpoint offers the flexibility to retrieve all data from the Compound table or selectively acquire information by including Compound Ids, Compound Type Ids, Compound Status Ids, Compound Names, External Identifiers, or CAS Numbers.
 Additionally, the Compound endpoint is equipped with pagination capabilities to facilitate efficient management of substantial datasets.

 > Example Request